NextGen Healthcare (NASDAQ:NXGN) Updates FY 2023 Earnings Guidance

 NextGen Healthcare (NASDAQ:NXGN – Get Rating) last announced its earnings results on Tuesday, May 17th.
-The company reported $0.19 earnings per share (EPS) for the quarter, hitting analysts’ consensus estimates of $0.19.
-The firm had revenue of $151.26 million for the quarter, compared to analyst estimates of $150.07 million.
-NextGen Healthcare had a net margin of 0.27% and a return on equity of 10.11%.
-NextGen Healthcare’s revenue was up 4.9% compared to the same quarter last year.
-During the same quarter last year, the business earned $0.13 earnings per share.
-As a group, equities research analysts expect that NextGen Healthcare will post 0.71 earnings per share for the current year.
+The company reported $0.19 earnings per share (EPS) for the quarter, meeting analysts’ consensus estimates of $0.19.
+NextGen Healthcare had a return on equity of 10.11% and a net margin of 0.27%.
+The company had revenue of $151.26 million for the quarter, compared to analyst estimates of $150.07 million.
+During the same quarter in the previous year, the company earned $0.13 earnings per share.
+The firm’s quarterly revenue was up 4.9% compared to the same quarter last year.
+As a group, equities research analysts forecast that NextGen Healthcare will post 0.71 earnings per share for the current year.

-In related news, EVP Donna Cullen Greene sold 63,625 shares of the firm’s stock in a transaction on Thursday, March 3rd.
-The shares were sold at an average price of $20.05, for a total transaction of $1,275,681.25.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, Director Craig A. Barbarosh sold 3,500 shares of NextGen Healthcare stock in a transaction on Friday, April 1st.
-The stock was sold at an average price of $21.27, for a total transaction of $74,445.00.
-Following the sale, the director now directly owns 74,683 shares in the company, valued at approximately $1,588,507.41.
+In other NextGen Healthcare news, CTO David A. Metcalfe sold 33,838 shares of the firm’s stock in a transaction on Tuesday, May 3rd.
+The stock was sold at an average price of $20.00, for a total value of $676,760.00.
+Following the sale, the chief technology officer now directly owns 155,013 shares in the company, valued at $3,100,260.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through this link.
+Also, EVP Donna Cullen Greene sold 63,625 shares of the company’s stock in a transaction dated Thursday, March 3rd.
+The stock was sold at an average price of $20.05, for a total value of $1,275,681.25.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders sold 144,551 shares of company stock valued at $2,896,091.
-18.50% of the stock is owned by insiders.
+Insiders have sold 144,551 shares of company stock worth $2,896,091 over the last 90 days.
+Insiders own 18.50% of the company’s stock.

-Several institutional investors have recently made changes to their positions in the company.
-BlackRock Inc. boosted its holdings in NextGen Healthcare by 5.2% in the fourth quarter.
-BlackRock Inc. now owns 9,930,776 shares of the company’s stock valued at $176,668,000 after purchasing an additional 486,441 shares during the last quarter.
-Dimensional Fund Advisors LP boosted its stake in shares of NextGen Healthcare by 0.8% during the 1st quarter.
-Dimensional Fund Advisors LP now owns 2,346,449 shares of the company’s stock valued at $49,065,000 after buying an additional 18,533 shares during the last quarter.
-State Street Corp grew its position in shares of NextGen Healthcare by 2.2% during the first quarter.
-State Street Corp now owns 2,037,540 shares of the company’s stock worth $42,605,000 after buying an additional 43,680 shares in the last quarter.
-Geode Capital Management LLC increased its stake in shares of NextGen Healthcare by 2.8% in the fourth quarter.
-Geode Capital Management LLC now owns 1,298,196 shares of the company’s stock worth $23,094,000 after buying an additional 34,979 shares during the last quarter.
-Finally, William Blair Investment Management LLC acquired a new stake in NextGen Healthcare in the fourth quarter valued at $19,029,000.
-Institutional investors own 71.15% of the company’s stock.
+Several institutional investors have recently modified their holdings of the company.
+Jane Street Group LLC acquired a new position in NextGen Healthcare in the first quarter valued at $294,000.
+Royal Bank of Canada raised its position in NextGen Healthcare by 131.6% in the 1st quarter.
+Royal Bank of Canada now owns 22,400 shares of the company’s stock valued at $469,000 after purchasing an additional 12,728 shares during the last quarter.
+Eqis Capital Management Inc. purchased a new stake in NextGen Healthcare in the 1st quarter valued at $362,000.
+Captrust Financial Advisors raised its holdings in shares of NextGen Healthcare by 61.5% in the first quarter.
+Captrust Financial Advisors now owns 4,255 shares of the company’s stock valued at $89,000 after buying an additional 1,620 shares during the last quarter.
+Finally, State Street Corp raised its stake in NextGen Healthcare by 2.2% during the 1st quarter.
+State Street Corp now owns 2,037,540 shares of the company’s stock valued at $42,605,000 after acquiring an additional 43,680 shares during the last quarter.
+Institutional investors and hedge funds own 71.15% of the company’s stock.

 NextGen Healthcare, Inc provides software and services for ambulatory healthcare services in the United States.
 The company offers patient engagement solutions, comprising of NextGen PxP Portal, NextGen Patient Self Scheduling, NextGen Pay, and NextGen Virtual Visits; clinical care solutions, including NextGen Enterprise HER, NextGen Mobile, NextGen Office, NextGen Behavioral Health Suite, NextGen Orthopedic Suite, and QSIDental Web and QSIDental PM; and financial management solutions, such as NextGen Enterprise PM and NextGen Clearinghouse Solutions.